A vast fjord region between Vestkapp and Europe’s largest glacier.

-DEEP CONTRASTS From one end of the fjord, Vestkapp (at 1,594 feet above sea level), you stand at the westernmost viewpoint in mainland Norway, overlooking sights such as Stadhavet, Sunnmørsalpene, and Ålfotbreen.
+At one end of the fjord is Vestkapp (486 metres above sea level), the westernmost viewpoint in mainland Norway, which overlooks sights such as Stadhavet, the Sunnmøre Alps and Ålfotbreen.
 At the other end, you can climb Jostedalsbreen, the largest glacier in mainland Europe.

 In between the far ends of Nordfjord are a host of residential settlements and points of interest.
-There is a stark contrast between harsh and isolated coastal communities in the outer fjord and the lush natural environments of famous tourist destinations such as Loen and Olden at the head of the fjord.
+There is a stark contrast between the harsh and isolated coastal communities in the outer fjord, and the lush natural environments of famous tourist destinations, such as Loen and Olden, at the head of the fjord.

 Rich history and folklore